 Directors are required to notify the company of their interests in contracts and this is a standard agenda item at each board meeting.
-There have been no material changes post 28 February 2018 to date.
+There have been no material changes post 28 February 2019 to date.

-Information regarding related-party transactions is set out in note 23 to the consolidated annual financial statements.
+Information regarding related-party transactions is set out in note 24 of the consolidated annual financial statements.

-2. PRESCRIBED OFFICERS
+2. Prescribed officers